Sen no Rikyū: Death

+I abandon it to the heavens.

 When Hideyoshi was building his lavish residence at Fushimi the following year, he remarked that he wished its construction and decoration to be pleasing to Rikyū.
 Hideyoshi was known for his temper, and is said to have expressed regret at his treatment of Rikyū.

-Rikyū's grave is located at Jukōin temple in the Daitoku-ji compound in Kyoto; his posthumous Buddhist name is Fushin'an Rikyū Sōeki Koji.
+Rikyū's grave is located at Jukō-in sub-temple in the Daitoku-ji compound in Kyoto; his posthumous Buddhist name is Fushin'an Rikyū Sōeki Koji.

-Memorials for Rikyū are observed annually by many schools of Japanese tea ceremony.
+Memorials for Rikyū are observed annually by many schools of Japanese tea.
 The Omotesenke school's annual memorial takes place at the family's headquarters each year on March 27, and the Urasenke school's takes place at its own family's headquarters each year on March 28.
 The three Sen families (Omotesenke, Urasenke, Mushakōjisenke) take turns holding a memorial service on the 28th of every month, at their mutual family temple, the subsidiary temple Jukōin at Daitoku-ji temple.